EthanMitchSeniorProject/WebApp/README.md

-# WebApp
+# Calvin Scouting Report Web Application

-## API Documentation
+## Web Server API Documentation

+### Common Endpoints

+#### 1. /addTeam

+    Gets the max id from either the team or vball_team table

+    Inserts a new team into either the team or vball_team table

 ### Soccer Endpoints

-#### 1. /soccer/games
+#### 2. /soccer/game/:game_id

-    Return a list of all the soccer games
+    Parameter: game_id

+    Return: List of events from the game

-#### 2. /soccer/teams
+#### 3. /soccer/teams

+    Parameter: none

-    Return a list of all the soccer teams
+    Return: List of all the soccer teams to be scraped for data

-#### 3. /soccer/teams/:team_name/team_id

-    Send in team_name as a parameter

-    Return team_id based on the team_name

-#### 4. /soccer/teams/:team_id/players
+#### 4. /soccer/teams/:team_name/team_id

-    Send in team_id as a parameter
+    Parameter: team_name

-    Return a list of all the players from that team
+    Return: Array of information on the team

-#### 5. /soccer/teams/:team_id/games
+#### 5. /soccer/teams/:team_id/players

-    Send in team_id as a parameter
+    Parameter: team_id

-    Return a list of all the games that team was a part of
+    Return: List of all players from the team

-#### 6. /soccer/players/:player_id/player_games
+#### 6. /soccer/teams/:team_id/games

-    Send in player_id as a parameter
+    Parameter: team_id

-    Return a list of all the games for the given player
+    Return: List of all games for the team

 #### 7. /soccer/players/:player_name/player_id

-    Send in player_name as a parameter
+    Parameter: player_name

-    Return player_id for the given player
+    Return: Integer id for the player

-#### 8. /soccer/teams/:team_id/leading_scorers
+#### 8. /soccer/players/:team_id/starters

-    Send in team_id as a parameter

-    Return a list of the team's leading scorings
+    Parameter: team_id

+    Return: List of players who have played in a game for the team

-#### 9. /soccer/teams/:team_id/starters
+#### 9. /soccer/players/:player_id/trend/:number_games

-    Send in team_id as a parameter

-    Return a list of the team's starting lineup

-#### 10. /soccer/players/:player_id/:number_games/trend

-    Send in player_id and the number of games as parameters
+    Parameters: player_id, number_games

-    Return player's trends for the past number of games given
+    Return: The number of goals, assists, and starts for the player in the past number of games

-#### 11. /soccer/teams/:team_id/:number_games/trend
+#### 10. /soccer/teams/:team_id/:number_games/trend

-    Send in team_id and the number of games as parameters
+    Parameters: team_id, number_games

-    Return team's trends for the past number of games given
+    Return: Team information for the team for the past number of games

+#### 11. /soccer/games/:game_id/score

+    Parameter: game_id

+    Return: The final score of the game

+#### 12. /soccer/teams/routes

+    Parameter: none

+    Return: List of team routes

 ### Volleyball Endpoints

+#### 13. /vball/teams

+    Parameter: none

+    Return: List of all volleyball teams

+#### 14. /vball/teams/with_routes

+    Parameter: none

+    Return: List of all volleyball teams to be scraped for data

-#### 16. /vball/teams/:team_id/games
+#### 15. /vball/teams/:team_id/games

-    Send in team_id as a parameter
+    Parameter: team_id

-    Return a list of the games for the given team
+    Return: List of all the games for the team

+#### 16. /vball/teams/:team_name/team_id

+    Parameter: team_name

+    Return: Id for the team

 #### 17. /vball/teams/:rotation/totals/:game_id

-    Send in rotation and game_id as parameters
+    Parameters: rotation, game_id

-    Return total count for how many plays the given rotation played in the given game
+    Return: Counts of all results from the rotation from the game

 #### 18. /vball/teams/:rotation/split/:game_id

-    Send in rotation and game_id as parameters
+    Parameters: rotation, game_id

-    Return counts for the given rotation based on the results from the given game
+    Return: Counts of all results from the rotation from the game

-#### 19. /vball/teams/:id/team_name
+#### 19. /vball/teams/:team_id/team_name

-    Send in team_id as a parameter
+    Parameters: team_id

-    Return the team name
+    Return: Team name from the team id

+#### 20. /vball/teams/:rotation/:game_id/:team_id/servers

+    Parameters: rotation, game_id, team_id

+    Return: List of all players' names who served in for the team in the rotation in the game